Top 10 Project Management Software for Designers (2026)

 As ClickUp’s biggest downside, some users point out the steep learning curve.
 Some users also underline that the high level of workflow customization can feel slightly overwhelming even after the initial onboarding.
 Additionally, some complex features regarding agency utilization and profit forecasting are not present.

-4. Monday.com – A Fine Project Management Solution with User-Friendly Interface
+4. Monday.com – A Fine Design Project Management Solution With a User-Friendly Interface

 • Resource allocation and workload management